-Further, she notes that when a painting is going right for her, "it isn't so much the subject matter that I'm painting as it's the patterns of light and dark, or possibly just the combination of colors."
-Meanwhile, the acrylics she favors using enable her, she says, "to change my mind, revise, move something around, or change the emphasis while keeping it looking fresh and unstudied, with no idea it's
+Further, she notes that when a painting is going right for her, "it isn't so much the subject matter that I'm painting as it is the patterns of light and dark, or possibly just the combination of colors."
+Meanwhile, the acrylics she favors using enable her, she says, "to change my mind, revise, move something around, or change the emphasis while keeping it looking fresh and unstudied, with no idea it's been labored over."
+As a result of such efforts, you might say she is more interested not in portraying nature itself but rather in representing the kinds of beautiful, orderly, yet abstract patterns to be found in nature.